EDTMP: Properties and applications

 EDTMP is normally delivered as its sodium salt, which exhibits good solubility in water.

-Used in Water treatment as an antiscaling and anti corrosion agent, the corrosion inhibition of EDTMP is 3–5 times better than that of inorganic polyphosphate.
-It has good chemical stability and thermal tolerance.
+Used in water treatment as an antiscaling and anti corrosion agent, the corrosion inhibition of EDTMP is 3–5 times better than that of inorganic polyphosphate.
+It can degrade to Aminomethylphosphonic acid.
 It shows excellent scale inhibition ability under temperature 200 °C. It functions by chelating with many metal ions.

 The anti-cancer drug Samarium (153Sm) lexidronam is also derived from EDTMP.